 Reading Torah and Haftarah and Leading Parts of the Service

 Rodfei Zedek has a fine tradition of Torah-reading by members of the Congregation; this enriches the Congregation and it deepens our own insight into Torah.
 We often read on the anniversary of b’nai mitzvah, for a yahrzeit, at a family simcha, or whenever!
-To sign up to read, contact the coordinator of Torah readers through the CRZ office.
+You can sign up to read Torah online.
 If you’d like to learn to chant Torah or Haftarah or to lead parts of the service, contact the Cantor Rosenberg.

 Are you observing a yahrzeit?
 Celebrating a special event?
 Bringing a guest you wish to honor?
 Please inform the office know during the week or greet the gabbai early in the Shabbat morning service, and the gabbai will try to accommodate you.